Gig Economy in Australia

 It’s a new year.
 Summer holidays are over.
 And the workforce is back in full swing.
-As we said farewell to 2019, we recognise it was a year dominated by trends such as:
+As we said farewell to 2020, we recognise it was a year dominated by coronavirus.
+But that didn’t stop the steady evolution of workforce trends such as:

 How will things change in this space this year?